 The metaphysical model for Hindu and Buddhist temples was Mount Meru, home of the gods.
 Unlike a western cathedral, a Southeast Asian temple of this era had very little interior space.
 Temples were typically enclosed by colonnaded hallways sheltering narrative carvings, mostly scenes from the Ramayana and Mahabharata, or small rooms serving as shrines.
 The worshipper would circumambulate the building, meditating on the various carvings.

-Many of the carvings on the pediments of the gopuras (formal gateways) have been damaged or stolen over the years, so I drew them on and then ripped them away leaving symbolic fragments of the originals.
+Many of the carvings on the pediments of the gopuras (formal gateways) have been damaged or stolen over the years, so I drew them and then ripped them away leaving symbolic fragments of the originals.
 Many of the carved elements on the lotus bud shaped towers are also missing.
-In the drawing, I replaced them with fragments of other 12th century buildings.
-This was beginning of the collage conversation continued in all subsequent drawings.
+In the drawing, I replaced theses with fragments of other 12th century buildings.
+This was the beginning of the collage conversation continued in all subsequent drawings.

 click for larger view